Custom BMW Z4 M Coupe bike rack hitch receiver (e85/e86)

 And finally, here’s how to deal with removing the backed up photos from your primary device:

-7. On the backup Pixel, you can use the ‘Free Up Space’ function to delete the images that have now been backed up.
+6. After the photos are backed up, you can tap the ‘Free Up Space’ function to delete the images that have now been backed up.
+After a few moments, you will see that the images on the primary devcie have been deleted from the Sync folder.

 Some notes and observations: